 Tell us about your experience.
 Take the survey HERE.

-Set to the music of Mozart, Handel, Shostakovich and others, Slapstick Sonata is an absurd yet poetic theater piece without text or words.
-Visual poetry meets physical comedy with a dash of contemporary circus…and the nightshift will never be the same!
+Description: Set to the music of Mozart, Handel, Shostakovich and others, Slapstick Sonata is an absurd yet poetic theater piece without text or words.
+Visual poetry meets physical comedy with a dash of contemporary circus.

 Prague’s Cirk La Putyka is one of Europe’s most pioneering physical theater companies.
 The collective brings together a multi-talented cast of dancers, actors, mimes, and comedians and has toured throughout Eastern Europe as well as in France, Germany, the United Kingdom, Scandinavia and Australia.
 La Putyka – Artist Website